- Optimizely Web Experimentation

-Simple match.
-This is the default match type.
+Simple match – This is the default match type.
 It is useful for testing a single page.

-Adding or changing a query parameter (like
+- Add or change a query parameter

-Adding or changing a hash parameter (like
+- Add or change a hash parameter

 Simple match ignores these changes (because they usually do not change the way your page displays) and runs your experiment on the page.

 To use simple match, enter the full URL of the page you want to target—the absolute URL, not a relative URL like

 /products/general.html.
 The following examples show common variants that pass a simple match: